Given the spread of COVID-19, WeWork conducted a comprehensive update of safety measures in all of our locations.

 In the spirit of happiness, health, and productivity, WeWork has appointed our outdoor spaces with everything businesses need to be successful.
 There is high-speed WiFi and power for charging so that employees can get heads-down work done.
 Teams can collaborate around patios and connect with larger groups via outdoor projection screens.
 They can even bond over yoga at our outdoor studios.

-Take a look at how we’ve designed seven outdoor spaces with employees’ productivity and safety in mind.
+Take a look at how we’ve designed six outdoor spaces with employees’ productivity and safety in mind.

 Covered area with skyline vistas

 This outdoor terrace at WeWork 1920 McKinney in Dallas offers a view of the city skyline, as well as two different seating areas for either heads-down work or group chats.

 Greenery as a natural separator